Save the date!

 * April Green Fair with EV Expo, Vegan Fest, Native Plant Sale and Arbor Day Celebration: April 26, 2025 (part of Madison's Green & Clean event)

-* April Native Plant Sale with the Great Swamp Watershed Association; ordering begins on April 1 for pickup in Madison in May.
+* April Native Plant Sale with the Great Swamp Watershed Association; ordering begins on April 1 for pickup in Madison on May 3.

-* Madison Farm & Artisan Market: Saturdays 9am to 2pm May through December
+* Madison Farm & Artisan Market: Saturdays 9am to 2pm May through December, Prospect St. Parking Lot

 * Repair Cafe: organized by the Rotary in fall and in spring (April 12, 11am to 3pm at Grace Church)